Bobbu/nextjs-cognito-app-shell/README.md

 $ npm run dev
 ```

-If yo are using different tools other than NPM, you can run the dev server in other ways...
+If you are using different tools other than NPM, you can run the dev server in other ways...

 ```bash
 npm run dev